 Good planning encourages public participation and leads to orderly growth and the efficient provision of services and resources.

-The planning services department assists the public with proposals and applications for land development while ensuring that the Quinte West official plan and zoning bylaw are being maintained.
-The department is responsible for the following services:
+The Planning Services department assists the public with proposals and applications for land development while ensuring that the Quinte West Official Plan and zoning bylaw are maintained.
+The department is responsible for the following services

 - Development control